Looking to sell your used DVDs? Look no further.

-Selling your used DVDs is one way to make easy cash while minimizing the clutter in your home.
+Selling your DVDs is a great way to make easy cash while minimizing the clutter in your home.

-Whether your collections has new releases or timeless classics, it’s possible to make money without taking up too much of your time.
-Here are some great options to consider.
+Whether your DVD collection has new releases or timeless classics, it’s possible to make money without taking up too much of your time.

-To get started selling your DVDs, you enter the bar-code for the items you wish to sell and ship them for free.
+To get started selling your DVDs, you enter the barcode for the items you wish to sell and ship them for free.
 They will provide you with a shipping label at no cost to you.

-You can receive payment the next day when you choose to be paid with PayPal or direct deposit.
-Otherwise, Decluttr will also mail you a paper check.
+When you choose to be paid with PayPal or direct deposit, you can receive payment the next day.
+Otherwise, Decluttr will mail you a paper check.

-You can sell new or like new DVDs and Blu-Rays at Eagle Saver.
-Just enter the 12-digit barcode listed under the UPC code to receive an instant quote for each movie you wish to sell.
+You can sell new or like-new DVDs and Blu-Rays at Eagle Saver.
+Just enter the 12-digit barcode listed under the UPC barcode to receive an instant quote for each movie you wish to sell.

-It’s even possible to sell movie or TV series with Eagle Saver.
+It’s even possible to sell movies or TV series with Eagle Saver.

 Shipping the DVDs is free as Eagle Saver accepts USPS and FedEx shipments.
 Once your titles are received, you will be paid the next day via PayPal or paper check.